Why SteadFast?

 Locking Stopbars vs. Locking Tuners

-Locking Stopbars (The Steadfast Stopbar)
+String-Locking Stopbars (The Steadfast Stopbar)

 Simple and Strong: No gears to wear out.
 No springs that weaken over time.